New Pill Could Reduce Risk of Hospitalization, Death From COVID-19, But Experts Say Vaccines Remain Best Tool

 BALTIMORE (WJZ) — A potentially game-changing drug in the fight against COVID-19.

-Pharmaceutical company Merck and Ridgeback Biotherapeutics said they’ve developed a drug that reduces the risk of hospitalization or death for patients with mild or moderate cases of COVID.READ MORE: Baltimore Man Pleads Guilty To Federal Robbery, Firearm Charges Related To 35 Armed Robberies
+Pharmaceutical company Merck and Ridgeback Biotherapeutics said they’ve developed a drug that reduces the risk of hospitalization or death for patients with mild or moderate cases of COVID.READ MORE: Ravens Knock Broncos From Unbeaten Ranks With 23-7 Rout

 If cleared by federal regulators, it would be the first pill to treat COVID-19.